 are computed, and the $X_j$ are orthogonally decomposed with respect to the $Y_j$ as

 Second, the nonlinear scalar function $\sigma$ is applied

 and third, the result is transformed back to $M$ via

-The \textit{tangent multilayer perceptron (tMLP) with $m$ layers} is the concatenation of $m$ tangent linear layers with nonlinearity. \end{definition} We give some further remarks on the layer. \begin{remark} \begin{itemize} \item[i)] For the reference point $\bar f$, different choices are possible.
-For example, we can select one of the channel features, that is, $\bar{f}(v) := f_i(v)$ for some $i \in \{1,\dots, c_{\textnormal{in}} \}$, or the Fréchet mean~\cite{Pennec2006} of some of the $\left( f_i(v)\right)_{i=1}^{c_{\textnormal{in}}}$.
-The latter is more expensive to compute and harder to differentiate, which is why we use the former choice.
-Note that the tangent linear layer is \textit{not} equivariant with respect to permutations of the channels.
-Different from the ordering of the nodes, the ordering of the channels is learned by the model, and we \textit{want} to give the network the freedom to extract information from it. \item[ii)] Classical options for the nonlinear function $\sigma$ are the rectified linear unit (ReLU) or leaky ReLU. \item[iii)] For a tMLP with $m > 1$, it is convenient to use the same reference points in all layers.
-With this choice, the computation of $g_j(v; \zb f_v))$ and the applications of the logarithm in the next layer (for $X_j(\zb f_v))$ and $Y_j(\zb f_v))$) cancel each other, so these operations can be left away for a higher computational efficiency. \item[iv)] The arguments from Remark~\ref{rem:cutLocus} concerning the cut locus of a non-Hadamard manifold also apply to the tMLP. \item[v)] Instead of the tMLP, we could also use sequences of 1D-convolutions from~\cite{chakraborty2020manifoldnet}.
-However, when stacked, the latter require nonlinear activations to guarantee non-collapsibility, and there are no isometry-equivariant manifold-valued activation functions that we are aware of. \end{itemize} \end{remark} The following theorem shows that the tMLP shares the equivariance properties of the diffusion layer. \begin{theorem} The tMLP is equivariant under node permutations and isometric transformations of the feature manifold. \end{theorem} \begin{proof} We show the claim for a single tangent layer perceptron.
-This directly yields the result for the tMLP since the latter is a concatenation of several linear layers.
+The \textit{tangent multilayer perceptron (tMLP) with $m$ layers} is the concatenation of $m$ tangent perceptrons. \end{definition} Figure~\ref{fig:tMLP} depicts how the tMLP works when $\sigma \equiv \textnormal{ReLU}$.
+In this case, vectors are projected onto the positive half-space.
+The subscripts and arguments are omitted to avoid clutter.

+We give some further remarks on the layer. \begin{remark} \begin{itemize} \item[i)] Different choices are possible for the reference point $\bar f$.
+For example, we can select one of the channel features, that is, $\bar{f}(v):= f_i(v)$ for some $i \in \{1,\dots, c_{\textnormal{in}} \}$, or the Fréchet mean~\citep{Pennec2006} of some of the $\left( f_i(v)\right)_{i=1}^{c_{\textnormal{in}}}$; the result of a local or global pooling operation can also be used.
+Because it does not require additional computations, we select one of the channel features. \item[ii)] Classical options for the nonlinear function $\sigma$ are the rectified linear unit (ReLU) or leaky ReLU. \item[iii)] For a tMLP with $m > 1$, using the same reference point in all layers is convenient.
+With this choice, the computation of $g_j(v; \zb f_v)$ and the applications of the logarithm in the next layer (for $X_j(\zb f_v)$ and $Y_j(\zb f_v)$) cancel each other; hence, these operations can be left away for higher computational efficiency. \item[iv)] The arguments from Remark~\ref{rem:cutLocus} concerning the cut locus of a non-Hadamard manifold also apply to the tMLP. \item[v)] Instead of the tMLP, we could also use sequences of 1D-convolutions from~\cite{chakraborty2020manifoldnet}.
+However, when stacked, these require nonlinear activations to guarantee non-collapsibility, and, as mentioned before, we are not aware of isometry-equivariant manifold-valued activation functions in the literature. \end{itemize} \end{remark}

+The following theorem shows that the tMLP shares the equivariance properties of the diffusion layer. \begin{theorem} The tMLP is equivariant under node permutations and isometric transformations of the feature manifold. \end{theorem} \begin{proof} We show the claim for a tangent perceptron.
+This directly yields the result for the general tMLP since the latter concatenates several of the former.

 The equivariance under permutations of the nodes holds because the weights $\omega^i_j, \xi^i_j$ have the same value for every node, and $\overline{f}$ is permuted just like the underlying vertices.